Financial services AI: beyond fraud detection

 Everyone talks about fraud detection when AI and banking come up.
 Like that’s the only thing worth doing.

-Meanwhile, McKinsey dropped a number that made me sit up: AI could generate up to $1 trillion in additional value annually for global banking by 2030.
+Meanwhile, financial services is spending over $35 billion on AI in 2026, and that’s accelerating.
+McKinsey estimates AI could generate up to $1 trillion in additional value annually for global banking.
 But here’s the kicker - it’s not coming from better fraud algorithms.
 The real value?
 Boring process automation that nobody wants to talk about at conferences.

-I watched a mid-size bank burn through millions trying to build a predictive trading model.
+A mid-size bank burned through millions trying to build a predictive trading model.
 Six months later?
 Shelved.
 Not because the math was wrong, but because regulatory approval would take another 18 months and cost significantly more.

 This pattern repeats everywhere.